 - A customer has made the prepaid payment and you recorded this payment before the sales form is created, which is the sales or invoice receipt.

 - Payments are entered by you, and they are not matched with the sales form.

-	Let’s have a look on how this is handled:
+Let’s have a look at how this is handled:

-	- Ensure that Open Invoice report is run
+- Ensure that the Open Invoice report is run

-	- Go to left menu and select Reports
+- Go to the left menu and select Reports

-	- Then go to the field of Enter report name and then write in Open Invoices
+- Then go to the field of entering report name and then write in Open Invoices

 - After that choose Open Invoices